 - Refuse to help normal people ascend to Energy Beings save on their own merits, and punish those who do.
 Fair enough, but they also won't allow anyone who ascends to help mortals, bringing down the banhammer at the slightest sign of rule-breaking.

 - Refuse to help any of the "lower beings" at all, including against monstrous, Always Chaotic Evil beings that will kill or enslave everything in their path.
-Which is EXTREMELY hypocritical considering they're directly or indirectly responsible for almost all of them in the first place.
+Which is EXTREMELY hypocritical considering they're directly or indirectly responsible for the creation of almost all of them in the first place.
 Anyone of their kind that does attempt to help are treated worse than those that attempt to help them ascend.
 Witness: Daniel Jackson.

 - Your Honor, I must note that important evidence has recently emerged with regard to the creation of the Wraith.
 It has come the prosecution's attention that the Wraith came about due to an experiment to achieve Immortality.
 Unwilling to test the process on themselves or their fellow Ancients, the researchers instead used a "lesser" species: humans.
 The majority of the test subjects did not survive the transformation.
 When it became clear that the survivors could only sustain themselves by feeding on the life force of humans or (more importantly in the researchers' eyes) Ancients, they imprisoned the newly-created Wraith and planned their extermination, which was prevented by the Wraith escaping and killing their captors.
 The Wraith Queen Alabaster and Teyla Emmagan, descended from human-Wraith hybridization experiments, can both testify to genetic memories of these events.
 The Wraith Old One is the only known survivor of the original Wraith and could also confirm through firsthand knowledge, but is unlikely to recognize the validity of this court and more likely to see it as a snack.